 You should be able to trust employees’ work and trust them about their work commitment.

-One of the essential aspects of ensuring trust among employees is by providing work transparency.
+One of the essential aspects of ensuring trust among employees is providing work transparency.
 You should make work progress and work schedules visible to employees.

 For this, you can organize virtual meetings and friendly interaction sessions.
 You can create a group chat to share the music you are listening to right now, pictures of your lunch, and more.